bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     > Good morning!
     > Good evening!

+It is also recognized when the first line is recognized to have started with two spaces.

 [ The "verbatim" block. ]
 This block is recognized when the first line is to start with four spaces.
 The output of this block is always a text with monospace typeface font and